krishnasai89/Python-p-2/sketchpy/img to sketchpy/README.md

 ```py
 from sketchpy import canvas
 ```
-- canvas: to create a drawing surface within your application.It’s like having a blank canvas where you can place various graphical elements: lines, rectangles, ovals, polygons, text, and images.
+- canvas : to create a drawing surface within your application.It’s like having a blank canvas where you can place various graphical elements: lines, rectangles, ovals, polygons, text, and images.

-## output
+## OUTPUT:
 ![image desc](./sketch.png)